FaradayDetu/TeachingMaterials/Master_Modelling/README.md

 # R course and Reproducible research with R markdown

 This is the material corresponding to the lectures for the classes given on 20, 22, 27 and 29 October of Data Visualization and Modelling course from Master in Modelling for Science and Engineering, UAB.
-They are prepared to learn R and create resproducible documents using Markdown
+They are prepared to learn R and create reproducible documents using Markdown.

 ## License